 A food allergy is a reaction that takes place when the body's immune system reacts to the ingestion of a particular allergenic protein found in food.
 The immune system acts as though the protein is harmful to the body and triggers various symptoms, ranging from mild to severe.
-It is important to note that a food allergy is different than food intolerance and should betreated appropriately, a common confusion for many, especially when it comes to dairy foods.
+It is important to note that a food allergy is different than a food intolerance and should be treated appropriately, a common confusion for many, especially when it comes to dairy foods.
 Lactose intolerance does not have to mean dairy avoidance; whereas, for those with a milk allergy, dairy should be avoided due to the potential for an allergic reaction.

 Just like a milk allergy, a peanut allergy is identified as a priority allergen by Health Canada.
 Peanut allergy is a significant health issue with no known treatment or cure.
-Individuals and caregivers who live with peanut allergy have to be cautious about the foods they consume and the environments they enter in order to evade allergic reactions.
+Individuals and caregivers who live with peanut allergy have to be cautious about the foods they consume and the environments they enter in order to avoid allergic reactions.
 Peanut allergy usually develops in infancy and persists throughout the duration of life.
 However, new evidenced-based guidelines have been released which suggest that introducing peanut into the diet during infancy can reduce the risk of developing peanut allergy.

-New Guidelines for the Prevention of Peanut Allergy
+New guidelines for the prevention of peanut allergy

-- Ensure child is healthy
+- Ensure child is healthy.

-- Introduce peanut in home setting when caregiver can be with infant for 2 hours post-exposure
+- Introduce peanut in home setting when caregiver can be with infant for 2 hours post-exposure.

-- Stop feeding if signs and symptoms of allergic reaction present and call 9-1-1
+- Stop feeding if signs and symptoms of allergic reaction present and call 9-1-1.

 Parents and caregivers are not advised to introduce peanut protein to infants via whole peanuts or peanut butter due to the risk of choking.
 Therefore, the recommended preparation method for peanut introduction is: